High harmonics from backscattering of delocalized electrons

-In Fig.\,\ref{fig:comparison}b we demonstrate that this similarity implies a universal ratio $N_{\rm q}/\lambda$ where the largest enhancement of the high harmonic yield for edge backscattering occurs.
-For this purpose we integrate the harmonic yield in the spectral region of enhancement, $Y_{N}=\int_{\omega_{1}}\!\!\!\d\omega\ S_{N}(\omega)$.
+In Fig.\,\ref{fig:comparison}b we demonstrate that this similarity implies a universal ratio $N_{\mathrm q}/\lambda$ where the largest enhancement of the high-harmonic yield for edge backscattering occurs.
+For this purpose we integrate the yield in the spectral region of enhancement, $Y_{N}=\int_{\omega_{1}}\!\!\d{\omega}\ S_{N}(\omega)$.
 That the curves level off for large $N$ simply reflects convergence to the periodic limit without edge backscattering.
 That all three integrated yields have a similar shape over the entire scaled range of $N$ illustrates the universality of the underlying strong-field dynamics of delocalized electrons provided that momentum and spatial dynamics is equivalent.
-Most interesting in the context of backscattering is the sharp rise and maximum of $Y_{N}$ which occurs close to $N/N_{\rm q}\,{=}\,1$ for different wavelengths with the critical number of atoms $N_{\rm q}=2x_{\rm q}/d$, where the length $N_{\rm q}d$ of the chain equals the full quiver excursion $2 x_{\rm q}$ of the excited electron.
+Most interesting in the context of backscattering is the sharp rise and maximum of $Y_{N}$ which occurs close to $N/N_{\mathrm q}\,{=}\,1$ for different wavelengths with the critical number of atoms $N_{\mathrm q}=2x_{\mathrm q}/d$, where the length $N_{\mathrm q}d$ of the chain equals the full quiver excursion $2 x_{\mathrm q}$ of the excited electron.
+This can be understood by considering the extreme cases: For $2 x_{\mathrm q}\,{\ll}\,N d$ only a a small fraction of excited electron density can reach the chain edge for backscattering.
+The limit $2 x_{\mathrm q}\,{\gg}\,N d$ implies that $A(t_{\mathrm s})$ and $A(t_0)$ hardly differ and therefore the momentum gain at backscattering $\Delta k\,{=}\,-2k(t_{\mathrm s})\,{=}\,2[A(t_0)-A(t_{\mathrm s})]$, with the band-gap tunneling assumption $k_0\,{=}\,0$, becomes negligible.
+Hence, $N d\,{=}\,2 x_{\mathrm q}$ is the optimal length where the entire spatially distributed excited electron density can participate in backscattering.

-We note that while the momentum scale $A_{0}$, the vector potential, is a property of the light only, this is not the case for the spatial scale $x_{\rm q}$, the quiver amplitude, which depends also on the band structure.
-With the instantaneous momentum given by Eq.\,\eqref{eq:normal_k}, the position-space motion of a Bloch electron in band $\b$ reads
+We note that while the momentum scale $A_{0}$ is a property of the light only, this is not the case for the spatial scale $x_{\mathrm q}$, the quiver amplitude, which depends also on the band structure.
+With $k(t)$ given by \eqref{eq:normal_k}, the position-space motion of a Bloch electron in band $\b$ reads